dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 URL matching is the process by which routing dispatches an incoming request to a *handler*.
 This process is generally based on data in the URL path, but can be extended to consider any data in the request.
 The ability to dispatch requests to separate handlers is key to scaling the size and complexity of an application.

 Incoming requests enter the `RouterMiddleware`, which calls the `RouteAsync` method on each route in sequence.
-The `IRouter` instance chooses whether to *handle* the request by setting the `RouteContext` `Handler` to a non-null
+The `IRouter` instance chooses whether to *handle* the request by setting the `RouteContext.Handler` to a non-null
 `RequestDelegate`.
 If a route sets a handler for the request, route processing stops and the handler will be invoked to process the request.
 If all routes are tried and no handler is found for the request, the middleware calls *next* and the next middleware in the request pipeline is invoked.

-The primary input to `RouteAsync` is the `RouteContext` `HttpContext` associated with the current request.
-The `RouteContext.Handler` and `RouteContext` `RouteData` are outputs that will be set after a route matches.
+The primary input to `RouteAsync` is the `RouteContext.HttpContext` associated with the current request.
+The `RouteContext.Handler` and `RouteContext.RouteData` are outputs that will be set after a route matches.

 A match during `RouteAsync` will also set the properties of the `RouteContext.RouteData` to appropriate values based on the request processing done so far.
 If a route matches a request, the `RouteContext.RouteData` will contain important state information about the *result*.

-`RouteData` `Values` is a dictionary of *route values* produced from the route.
+`RouteData.Values` is a dictionary of *route values* produced from the route.
 These values are usually determined by tokenizing the URL, and can be used to accept user input, or to make further dispatching decisions inside the application.

-`RouteData` `DataTokens`  is a property bag of additional data related to the matched route. `DataTokens` are provided to support associating state data with each route so the application can make decisions later based on which route matched.
+`RouteData.DataTokens`  is a property bag of additional data related to the matched route. `DataTokens` are provided to support associating state data with each route so the application can make decisions later based on which route matched.
 These values are developer-defined and do **not** affect the behavior of routing in any way.
 Additionally, values stashed in data tokens can be of any type, in contrast to route values, which must be easily convertible to and from strings.

-`RouteData` `Routers` is a list of the routes that took part in successfully matching the request.
+`RouteData.Routers` is a list of the routes that took part in successfully matching the request.
 Routes can be nested inside one another, and the `Routers` property reflects the path through the logical tree of routes that resulted in a match.
 Generally the first item in `Routers` is the route collection, and should be used for URL generation.
 The last item in `Routers` is the route handler that matched.

 ### URL generation